konsumer/rns-lite/README.md

 picocom -b115200 /dev/tty.usbserial-0001
 ```

-You can close it with Ctrl-A, Ctrl-X. Now run an example:
+You can close it with Ctrl-A, Ctrl-X. Any serial program will work (`screen` is also very popular) set baude to 115200.

+Now run an example:

 ```py
 import example_heltec_offline